 b.
 SNA shall call the instructor the night prior for route of flight/details.
-SNA shall show up to the brief with a completed DD 175 and Jet Log.
+SNA shall show up to the brief with a completed DD 175 and Jet Log (using INAV class standards).

 c.
 I44 block flights should originate or terminate at airfields other than South Whiting to the maximum extent possible.